UofM >

 - What if I use a calculator or some other

-This is actually a bad idea.
+This is a bad idea.
 The test is constructed so that

 someone who spends time looking up answers or working with their